-SASLI offers the first and second year study of modern South Asian languages and Sanskrit, as well as the third year study of Hindi and Urdu.
+SASLI offers the first and second year study of modern South Asian languages and Sanskrit, as well as the third year study of Hindi, Sanskrit, and Urdu.
 It prepares students for subsequent training domestically and abroad.
 SASLI is currently held on the campus of the University of Wisconsin-Madison.

 Students may only register for one language per summer.
 This 8-week program offers the equivalent of two full semesters of academic study and 160 contact hours.
 SASLI participants MUST complete the two consecutive 4-week sessions for a total of 8 weeks.